Effects of Alcoholism on Family

 Finding Help for Alcoholism

-If you are the friend or family member of an addict or are addicted and want to stop drinking before you have an impact on family, you have come to the right place.
+If you are a friend or family member of an addict or are addicted and want to stop drinking before you have an impact on your family, you have come to the right place.
 When you enlist help from the staff at Springboard Recovery, we will learn about you and your unique situation so that we can craft a treatment plan that fits your needs.

 Admitting that you need help and reading this guide are the first steps toward a solution, so you are already on the right track.
 Our caring staff will take you by the hand and guide you through the healing and recovery process to optimize your odds of reaching a favorable outcome, and you are invited to start right away.